 Natural pozzolans are magmatic in origin and widely available worldwide, although like most naturally-occurring compounds, all pozzolans are not created equal.
 The performance-enhancing properties vary from material to material, and then from deposit to deposit in the same material class.
-(Note: The pozzolan from an individual deposit is likely to be very consistent, load to load.)
+(Note: The pozzolan from an individual deposit, however, is likely to be very consistent, load to load.)
 Nor is the mineralogical makeup the only qualifying factor; the physical characteristics of the pozzolan also affect performance.
 You can be assured that the natural pozzolans marketed by our NPA member-producers have been thoroughly tested and the performance results clearly quantified.
 That test data is available from our natural pozzolan producers.
 Testing samples are also available by contacting a member-producer.

 Natural Pozzolan Types

 Natural pozzolans fall into two main category types: raw and calcined.
 The difference is in the origin of calination:

 RAW POZZOLANS: In the fiery heart of a volcano, water mixes with liquidfied molten stone, pressure builds...to eruption.
 Magma is blasted violently into the atmosphere, water flashes to steam, magma foams and explodes into sun-darkening clouds of fast-cooling bits of stone or tephra, eventually drifting back to earth—as fully calcined pozzolanic material.
 These lightweight, amorphous, frothy little stones and ash are drifted, gathered and packed together by millennia of wind and water into massive deposits of tuffs, pumices, pumicites and other rhyolitic materials.